danglingP0inter/danglingP0inter/README.md

 - 💬 Ask me about _Anything.
 Happy to help😃_.
 - 📫 How to reach me: _kirtiverma603@gmail.com_.
 - 😄 Pronouns: _He/Him_ 🤗.
 - ⚡ Fun fact: _I consider myself a decent player of Chess.
 I would be very happy if you can help breaking this 'myth'.
-Challenge me on https://lichess.org/@/kirti587_.
+Try your luck <a href="https://lichess.org/@/kirti587_.">
+  here </a>_

 <br/>